 Cynthia A. Binanay, MA, BSN

-Director of Operations, Hubert-Yeargan Center for Global Health
+Senior Advisor, Hubert-Yeargan Center for Global Health

 Cynthia Binanay, MA, BSN is a Senior Project Leader at the Duke Clinical Research Institute and the Director of Operations for the Hubert-Yeargan Center for Global Health.
 Ms. Binanay received her Bachelor of Science Degree in Nursing from Thomas Jefferson University, Philadelphia, Pa., her Master of Arts Degree in Liberal Studies and Health Policy Certificate from Duke University, and Certificate in Public Health Leadership Program from the University of North Carolina at Chapel Hill.
 Her professional background includes over 30 years of multidisciplinary health care experience, including intensive care nursing and sales and marketing experience with major pharmaceutical companies.